AIMultipleAIMultiple

 Real-life examples: DXC technology and AI-enabled SOC

 DXC Technology implemented an AI-enabled SOC combining AI analytics with SOAR.
-The integration led to a 60% reduction in alert fatigue and cut incident response times by roughly 50%.
+The integration resulted in a 60% reduction in alert fatigue and reduced incident response times by approximately 50%.
 Automated triage and containment actions, such as isolating endpoints and blocking malicious IPs, reduced reliance on manual intervention and allowed analysts to focus on higher-priority investigations.
 The approach improved operational efficiency without requiring a proportional increase in security staff.
 7

 7. AI in alert overload